A camera seems to take ominous pictures of the future.

 Isaac Muller turned in his chair to face the Colonel.
 “So, sir, how did he do it?”

+“Wow!
+This puts a different kind of sinister spin on the whole story.”
+Isaac pondered the mystery for a moment.
 “I’d like to know how he tricked me with the camera.”

 “Yes, sir.
 I tried but couldn’t.”